35+ Unique Gifts from Barcelona You’ll Love to Bring Home

 Another traditional Catalan item that makes for a unique gift is the barretina hat, which is kind of like a floppy beanie.

-This traditional red Catalan hat has a long tail–it looks similar to a Santa hat but without the white ball on the end.
+This traditional red Catalan hat has a long tail and it looks similar to a Santa hat but without the white ball on the end.

-Today, it’s often seen as a symbol of Catalan pride and can be found in various colors and sizes at souvenir shops and markets throughout Barcelona.
+Today, it’s often seen as a symbol of Catalan pride and can be found in different shades and sizes at speciality hat shops throughout Barcelona.

 15. Cologne